 The staff at the hotel follows three simple rules to help cut waste generation:

 3. Recycle: Strict waste separation is enforced in all departments.
-Corks are collected for schools and kindergartens for handicrafts.
+Corks are collected for use as craft supplies in schools and kindergartens.
 Paper, cardboard, glass, plastic bottles, printer cartridges, magnetic cards and batteries are all recycled.

 The hotel uses energy-efficient lightbulbs.
-Lights in public areas have an energy-saving night mode, and there is a single off/on switch that is activated for key cards for all lighting in guest rooms.
+Lights in public areas have an energy-saving night mode, and in guest rooms there is a single off/on switch for all lighting that is activated by key cards.

 The hotel follows the Carlson Rezidor Hotel Group formula TRIC: Threat Assessment, Risk Evaluation, Incident Response, and Crises Management & Communication.
 All staff members have been trained to perform first aid in case of a medical emergency and to use the Heart Start defibrillator.
 The staff has also been trained to be part of a fire and evacuation team.

-Over the last few years, several staff members have participated in marathons on behalf of World Childhood Foundation.
-A piggy bank is at reception for the Children's Cancer Foundation Karlsruhe.
-The hotel has spent several beautiful days taking part in programmes to provide child-friendly meals for children with cancer and their families.
-Donations have been made to the Association for Children with Cancer in Karlsruhe.
-Of the 199 hotel rooms, only 20 allow for smoking.
-Vegetarian dishes are offered at the hotel.
+Over the last few years, several staff members have participated in marathons on behalf of the World Childhood Foundation.
+A piggy bank at reception holds donations for the Children's Cancer Foundation Karlsruhe.
+The hotel has spent several beautiful days participating in programmes that provide kid-friendly meals for children with cancer and their families, and has donated funds to the Association for Children with Cancer in Karlsruhe.
+Of the 199 hotel rooms, 179 are non-smoking, and vegetarian dishes are offered at all hotel restaurants.